 Product Liability Litigation and Trials

-- Since 2007, Snell & Wilmer’s product liability group has tried more than 114 product liability lawsuits across the country, from coast to coast and, across more than 25 states and U.S. territories.
+- Since 2007, Snell & Wilmer’s product liability group has tried approximately 117 product liability lawsuits across the country, from coast to coast and, across more than 25 states and U.S. territories.

 - Snell & Wilmer lawyers act as first-chair national trial counsel and national coordinating counsel for a number of clients, including automotive clients, for product liability litigation across the country.